Borate: Physiology

-Borate anions are largely in the form of the undissociated acid in aqueous solution at physiological pH.
+Borate anions are found largely as the undissociated acid in aqueous solution at physiological pH.
 No further metabolism occurs in either animals or plants.
-In animals, boric acid/borate salts are essentially completely absorbed following oral ingestion.
+In animals, boric acid/borate salts are completely absorbed following oral ingestion.
 Absorption occurs via inhalation, although quantitative data are unavailable.
-Limited data indicate that boric acid/salts are not absorbed through intact skin to any significant extent, although absorption occurs through skin that is severely abraded.
-It distributes throughout the body and is not retained in tissues, except for bone, and is rapidly excreted in the urine.
+Limited data indicate that boric acid/salts are not absorbed through intact skin to any significant extent, although absorption occurs through severely abraded skin.
+It is distributed throughout the body, is not retained in tissues except for bone, and is rapidly excreted in the urine.